Cpollo/cpollo-docs/docs/get-started.md

 ---

-The [Cpollo web base app](https://appcpollo.info/)  is based in the smart contracts presented in this docs
+The [Cpollo web base app](https://appcpollo.info/)  uses the smart contracts presented in these docs.

-## Cpollo Featues
+## Cpollo Platform Featues

  - Killswitch triggers when scam transfers are noticed.
- - Explorer with detailed descriptions
+ - Explorer with detailed descriptions of development, marketing and management expenses
+ - Real time circulating supply
  - Verified Developers, marketers, core team and more!